Britain lifts shale gas ban, imposes tighter rules

 The work can now resume subject to closer scrutiny for seismic risk and installation of a so-called traffic light system where operations will be automatically stopped in certain conditions.

-Currently only shale gas firm Cuadrilla Resources has an exploration licence for shale gas in Britain and it says that production testing in Lancashire is unlikely before March.
+Currently only shale gas firm Cuadrilla Resources has an exploration license for shale gas in Britain and it says that production testing in Lancashire is unlikely before March.

-"I think with this announcement that there are other companies who will apply for exploration licences," Simon Toole, DECC's head of licensing, exploration and development, said.
+"I think with this announcement that there are other companies who will apply for exploration licenses," Simon Toole, DECC's head of licensing, exploration and development, said.

 Approval to resume shale gas exploration had been widely expected before the end of the year as Davey said in October that he hoped to lift the ban.